Transport in serial spinful multiple-dot systems: The role of electron-electron interactions and coherences: Methods

-The above equation can be interpreted as a dipole-charge interaction for $U_{dc}$ and a dipole-dipole scattering term for $U_{sc}$.
-The latter one is responsible for the Auger process addressed above and crucial for current flow in our system.
-Thus it is taken into account in all simulations.
+The $U_{dc}$ and $U_{sc}$ terms can be interpreted as a dipole-charge interaction and dipole-dipole scattering terms, respectively.
+The $U_{sc}$ term is responsible for the Auger process and is crucial for the current flow in our system.
+The sign of $U_{dc}$ in Eq.~\eqref{dc}, depends on whether the charge is on the right or left side of the dipole.

-The values for $U_{dc}$ and $U_{sc}$, have been also calculated numerically based on box-wavefunctions with less than $10\%$ difference from the estimates given here.
-We actually used rounded values for all quantities in order to allow an easy recognition of scales in the plots.
-The specific values are displayed in Table \ref{TableParameters}.